 Satisfactory attendance history is required for continued enrollment.
 Unsatisfactory attendance may result in dismissal from classes during the currently enrolled term.

-The student seeking a leave of absence or temporarily waiver the standards of satisfactory academic progress for circumstances of poor health, family crisis, or other significant occurrences outside the control of the student should first get approval from the Provost.
-He/she should submit a written application and provide documentation to demonstrate that these circumstances had an adverse impact on the student's satisfactory progress.
-Based on the Provost's recommendation, the Dean of Students may grant the request.
+The student seeking a leave of absence or temporary waiver from the standards of satisfactory academic progress due to poor health, family crisis, or other significant circumstances beyond his/her control should first get an approval from the Provost.
+The student should submit a written application and provide documentation to demonstrate that these circumstances had an adverse impact on the his/her satisfactory progress.
+Based on the Provost's recommendation, the Director of Admissions and Records may grant the request.
 Time for the approved leave of absence will not be included in the calculation of a student's maximum program length.